+Parent Name ---

+Student Name

+Grade School Year Birthdate //

+Address

+Student Will Attend

+Address

+Reason for Withdrawal

+(Check One)

-Parent Name - Student Name Grade School Year Birthdate/ Address Student transferreStudent transferreStudent moved ouStudent transferre in resident district pub d to NH public school (d to a NH state operate at of state. d to a home education d to a non-public school lic school or charter school full time. including public academies and charter schools). ed public institution such as prison or juvenile institution. program not using EFA funds. ol, either within New Hampshire or outside of New EFA Withdrawal Da te Start Date at the New School or Institution // // Direction for Use of (Check One) Roll Over Funds I (parent name) authorize my student do h :(name) nereby withdraw my child from the EFA program and 's EFA account shall be dissolved.
-I wish my child's EFA account closed an d the roll over funds be forfeited.
-I wish my roll ov er funds to continue to be available until expended.
-Parent Signature Date/
+- Student graduated from high school. - Student to remain in resident district public school or charter school full time. - Student transferred to NH public school (including public academies and charter schools). - Student transferred to a NH state operated public institution such as prison or juvenile institution.
+Student moved out of state. - Student transferred to a home education program not using EFA funds. - Student transferred to a non-public school, either within New Hampshire or outside of New Hampshire not using EFA funds.

+EFA Withdrawal Date

+Start Date at the New School or Institution // /

+Direction for Use of Roll Over Funds

+(Check One)

+I (parent name) do hereby withdraw my child from the EFA program and authorize my student (name) 's EFA account shall be dissolved.

+I wish my child's EFA account closed and the roll over funds be forfeited.

+I wish my roll over funds to continue to be available until expended.

+Parent Signature

+Date //

-^{}The rolled-over EFA funds may continue to be utilized, only after the student has been enrolled in the EFA program for one full school year, and until the former EFA student graduates high school.
+The rolled-over EFA funds may continue to be utilized, only after the student has been enrolled in the EFA program for one full school year, and until the former EFA student graduates high school.